 Robert M. Goodman is an Emmy-nominated director, cinematographer, writer, and producer with over 35 years of experience in documentary, commercial, episodic, and feature production.
-I was a Professor at The Art Institute of Philadelphia for nine years where I taught filmmaking until the day I moved to Denmark.
+I was a Professor at The Art Institute of Philadelphia for nine years where I taught practical filmmaking until the day I moved to Denmark.

-I am a well-known expert in digital cinematography and workflow.
+I was a well-known expert in digital cinematography and workflow.
 Years of struggling with camera manuals written for engineers, led me to create the Goodman’s Guide series, the first reference books to explain how to use digital cinematography cameras from an operator’s perspective.
 The Goodman’s Guides series became indispensable tools for cinematographers and camera operators around the globe.

 I have conducted workshops on production, digital cinematography, workflow and post for broadcasters, camera manufacturers, film festivals and other organizations around the globe.
 I’ve also been a consultant for Panasonic, RED, Sony, and Thomson on camera development.
 For decades, I was a contributing editor for Broadcast Television, Digital Cinema, The Independent Film & Video Monthly, Videography, DV, and DOX magazines.